marcowarga/ghosttrip/README.md

 # ghosttrip

 This is a quickly hacked-together serial port NMEA GPS Emulator for Windows using MFC.
 I needed a simple piece of software to walk a route of waypoints at a given speed while writing NMEA compatible GPS data to a selected serial port.
 For me, it was particularily useful for testing/debugging an external GPS logger.
-As the experiment is done now, I thought someone might find this code useful as a basis for own projects instead of just dummping it.
+As the experiment is done now, I thought someone might find this code useful as a basis for own projects instead of just dumping it.

 Features:
 - reads KML files i.e. created with Google Earth